- About Us

-The Law Society is governed by a 24-member Board of Directors, also known as Benchers.
+The Law Society is governed by a 24-member Board, also known as Benchers.
 Of the 24 board members, 20 are lawyers elected by the profession, and four are public representatives appointed by the Minister of Justice and Solicitor General.
-The public representatives (Lay Benchers) have all the rights and responsibilities of the elected Benchers, but cannot act as President of the Law Society.
+The public representatives have all the rights and responsibilities of the elected Benchers, but cannot act as President of the Law Society.
 The Board provides strategic direction, focusing on goals that demonstrate our values and help achieve our vision and mission.

 Benchers serve as volunteers for terms of three years, up to a maximum of nine years total.
 The key responsibilities of the Benchers lie in two areas: governance and adjudication.